 Closing She Came In Like The “6.15” And Made A Hole In The Wall.
-From the get-go, it has a loose, sloppy sound.
+From the get-go, it has a looser sound.
 That’s not surprising.
-It’s just Michael and some of his musician friends having what’s best described as a singalong.
-Michael plays guitar and Rick Kemp bass.
-They’re joined by pianist Alex Atterson and violinist Johnny Van Derek.
-Before long, it becomes apparent that a good night has been had by all.
-That’s why it might have been better if She Came In Like The “6.15” And Made A Hole In The Wall.
-Its sloppy, loose sound is a disappointing way to close Window.
+It’s just Michael and some of his musician friends enjoying a singalong.
+It sounds like a good night has been had by all one and all on what’s a unusual choice of track to close Window

-Forty-five years have passed since Michael Chapman released Window.
+Fifty years have passed since Michael Chapman released Window.
 Back in 1970, it was an album that divided the opinion of critics.
 Window was Marmite music, you either loved or loathed it.
-Michael Chapman fell into the latter category.
-He disliked Window so much, that after the release of Window, Michael Chapman disowned what was his third album.
+Michael Chapman fell into the latter category and disliked Window so much, that after its release, he disowned his third album.
 This was hugely controversial.

-On the other seven tracks on Window, Michael Chapman flits between musical genres.
-Country, folk, folk rock, funk, pop and rock can be heard on Window.
-It’s was, without doubt, the most eclectic album of Michael’s three album career.
+Looking back at Window, the album finds Michael Chapman flitting between musical genres.
+Country, folk, folk rock, funk, pop and rock can be heard on Window which was, without doubt, the most eclectic album of his three album career.
 That’s not surprising.

 Producer Gus Dudgeon gave Michael much more freedom on Window.
 Michael repaid him with Window, an eclectic album, where we hear various sides of Michael Chapman.
 Sadly, neither the critics, nor his fans, who were won over by Window.
 However, forty-five years later, and critics have reappraised Window.

-Nowadays, Window, which was recently reissued by Light In The Attic Records, is seen as one of the most underrated albums in Michael Chapman’s discography.
+Nowadays, Window, is seen as one of the most underrated albums in Michael Chapman’s discography.
 It features Michael Chapman at his cerebral and reflective best, as he paints pictures of love, love lost and times gone by.
 That’s why Window is certainly one of Michael Chapman’s most eclectic albums, and showcases a talented singer, songwriter and storyteller on the most underrated album of his career, Window.